-Hey U!
-Do you have a Sec?
-SH!
-Lighten up, it’s not the cysteine chapel!
+Wait a Sec!
+I thought U said this was #20DaysOfAminoAcids?!
+I know this is supposed to be #20DaysOfAminoAcids, because there are 20 (common) proteinogenic amino acids (protein letters) that can be genetically encoded (as opposed to changed after the fact), but there’s actually a 21st – selenocysteine.
+It looks like cysteine, but with selenium instead of sulfur.
 Sulfur vs. selenium may not seem like a big deal, but it matters a lot when there are electrons to steal!
-I know this is supposed to be #20DaysOfAminoAcids, because there are 20 (common) proteinogenic amino acids (protein letters) that can be genetically encoded (as opposed to changed after the fact), but there’s actually a 21st – selenocysteine.
 And it might be rare, but Selenium (Se)’s chemical properties can imbue electron give-take-ing abilities to proteins, allowing our body’s natural antioxidant system to protect us from high-energy reactive oxygen species (ROS).
 And selenocysteine is special in another way – it’s able to “fool” our “foolproof” protein-making machinery into adding it instead of stopping.

 Proteins (molecular machines) are made up up of chains of building block “letters” called amino acids that are like charm bracelets.
 Amino acids have a generic backbone (chain link) that allows any amino acid to connect to any other amino acid as well as a unique side chain “charm” that sticks out.
-Charms have different chemical properties that allow them to interact in different ways w/one another (important for the protein to fold properly) & w/other molecules (important for intracellular interactions).
+These charms have different chemical properties that allow them to interact in different ways w/one another (important for the protein to fold properly) & with other molecules (important for intracellular interactions).

 But all of those “special” amino acids come from changing the charms *after* the bracelet’s made – they’re not “spelled for” in the mRNA instructions, where amino acids are “spelled” in 3-letter RNA words called codons and, during translation, transfer RNAs (tRNAs) with matching anticodons on one part and the corresponding amino acid hooked up to another part bring them to be added to a growing peptide chain in a protein-making complex called the ribosome.

 There are multiple quality control steps to make sure 1) the right amino acid is attached to the right tRNA and 2) the right tRNA binds to the right codon in the mRNA.
 Yet, somehow, selenocysteine is able to trick this “foolproof” system… unlike the “special” amino acids we talked about before, like phosphorylated serine (phosphoserine), SELENOCYSTEINE (abbreviated Sec or U), is “original” – it’s added as the bracelet’s being made (translated) BUT it doesn’t have it’s own word.
-Instead, it hides a “secret message,” a stem-loop structure (named a SECIS element) in the “footnotes” (3’ UTR) of the mRNA telling the protein-making machinery that, in this particular protein, one of the words for stop (UGA) really spells selenocysteine, so Sec-incorporating machinery is recruited and, instead of binding a release factor and cutting off the peptide, the ribosome adds Sec & keeps going along.
+Instead, it hides a “secret message,” a stem-loop structure (named a SECIS element) in the “footnotes” (3’ untranslated region (UTR)) of the mRNA which tells the protein-making machinery that, in this particular protein, one of the words for stop (UGA) really spells selenocysteine.
+Thus, when the ribosome reaches that UGA, Sec-incorporating machinery is recruited and, instead of binding a release factor and cutting off the peptide, the ribosome adds Sec & keeps going along.

 The difference between Cys and Sec is a single atom (an atom of the element sulfur vs an atom of the element selenium).
 Atoms contain a central nucleus containing positively-charged protons & neutral neutrons surrounded by a “cloud” of negatively-charged electrons (e⁻ ).
-Atoms interact w/one another through their outermost (valence) e⁻ – these ones are the most energetic and furthest from the pull of the nucleus – so they’re most reactive and atoms can share to form strong covalent bonds (like the ones linking amino acids together).
+Atoms interact with one another through their outermost (valence) electrons – these ones are the most energetic and furthest from the pull of the nucleus, so they’re most reactive and atoms can share to form strong covalent bonds (like the ones linking amino acids together).
 The # of valence e⁻ an atom “has to spend” influences how many of these bonds to form.

 The elements Oxygen (O), Sulfur (S), & Selenium (Se) are all in the same column (group 16 – sometimes called “oxygen family”; also sometimes called chalcogens (“ore-formers” because they commonly bind metals)) so they have same # of valence e⁻ (6) & can react similarly in many cases.
 BUT, these physical chemical differences lead to biochemical effects, & biological consequences, as readily seen in the case of serine vs cysteine vs selenocysteine!